bxyoung89/reactable/README.md

 There might be hidden bugs lurking around any corner.
 I'll try to tag any releases with breaking changes.

 **Note**: As of version 1.0.0 ownership of npm reactable package has transferred and linked to this repo as previous owner is no longer maintaining the project.
 Old issues can be found [here](https://github.com/glittershark/reactable/issues).
 Feel free to submit new issues [here](https://github.com/abdulrahman-khankan/reactable/issues).

+**SECOND NOTE**: This project was abandoned again and the 1.1.0 version isn't compiled down to es5.
+This repo fixes it.
+Old stuff [here](https://github.com/abdulrahman-khankan/reactable).

 ## Table of Contents